Good Taste the Only Real Moat Left

 A better way to use AI

-- Use AI to explore the design space faster
+- Explore the design space faster

 - A real operating constraint